 The source of this “soapbox moment”

-I’ve watched silently as more and more of these peer-review matrices appear in my Twitter timeline – it’s usually an ITSM tool vendor promoting their position in a matrix.
+I’ve watched silently as more and more of these ITSM-tool peer reviews matrices appear in my Twitter timeline – it’s usually an ITSM tool vendor promoting their position in a matrix.
 One that they just happen to do well in: “Do you know that we are a leader in the such-and-such matrix?”

 You can’t blame them, as ITSM-tool marketing is sometimes a case of “keeping up with the Joneses.”
 Plus, the tool vendors who do well in these peer-review comparisons often don’t get included in Tier 1 analyst reports (yet).